srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     ./lab14-setup.azcli
     ```

     This script can take a few minutes to run.
-You will see JSON output as each step completes.
+You will see output as each step completes.

     The script will first create a resource group named **rg-az220** and an IoT Hub named **iot-az220-training-{your-id}**.
 If they already exist, a corresponding message will be displayed.
 The script will then add a device with an ID of **sensor-th-0050** to the IoT hub and display the device connection string.